Skip to main content

 In serving others, we follow Jesus' example, and fulfill His command to love our neighbors as ourselves.
 This service can take many forms, such as volunteering, offering our skills to benefit the community, or providing financial support to those in need.

-The Apostle Peter writes in 1 Peter 4:10, "Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms."
-This verse emphasizes that our talents and gifts are not just for our own benefit, but are meant to be shared.
+Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms.

-Using our gift to serve includes:
+Using our gifts to serve includes:

 • Recognizing our gifts: Understanding that every person has unique talents and abilities given by God.